 The yardstick test: If you notice significant depressions or are able to safely stick your hand under the yardstick without disturbing it, the mattress likely no longer provides the proper support.

 Additionally, both Dr. Hayden and Dr. Piering recommend using the “yardstick” test.
 This entails taking the aforementioned yardstick (or any rigid object) and laying it across your mattress.
-If you notice significant depressions or are able to safely stick your hand under the yardstick without disturbing it, the mattress likely no longer provides the proper support.
+If you notice significant depressions, or if you can safely stick your hand under the yardstick without disturbing it, the mattress likely no longer provides the proper support.
 Dr. Piering also quickly adds that if you spend a night away from home and wake up feeling significantly better than you normally do, that’s another indication that it’s perhaps time to go mattress shopping.

 Before you head out, it’s important to recognize the various types that are available.
 The standard options are as follows: